After seven dormant years, Spain tiptoes back into house-building

 While 80 percent of Spaniards own their home -- twice as much as the euro zone average -- the amount of new mortgages ceded has dropped to less than a tenth of its pre-crisis peak of 127,233 signed in March 2006.

-“One of the big motivations to get into the developer financing business again is to capture the mortgage holder,” said Joan Bertran, head of real estate developer investment at Banco Sabadell (SABE.MC).
+“One of the big motivations to get into the developer financing business again is to capture the mortgage holder,” said Joan Bertran, head of real estate developer investment at Banco Sabadell.

 His team is considering around 150 financing requests from house builders for projects, up from none this time last year, and has approved around eight new investments so far this quarter in Madrid and a similar amount in Barcelona, also compared to none last year.